Mini red velvet cupcakes made from scratch, baked in a small batch and topped with a light whipped cream cheese frosting.

 - Place the cold cream cheese, cold heavy cream, powdered sugar, and vanilla in a bowl.

-- Mix with an electric mixer on speed 1 for about 2 minutes until you achieve a creamy and thick consistency.
+- Mix with an electric mixer on low speed for about 2 minutes until smooth and thick.

-- Fill a piping bag fitted with a star tip with the frosting and decorate the mini cupcakes.
+- Transfer the frosting to a piping bag fitted with a star tip and frost the cooled mini cupcakes.

 Notes